gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

    - After camera capture button is pressed
       - capture photo @ 640px wide
       - route to (view 12.2)

 - A user can select a source to import a photo
+   - A user can select a photo from multiple sources
-   - tapping on photoroll button opens a custom menu with camera roll, hearted products, and popular products selections
+   - tapping on photoroll button opens a custom menu with:
+      - "camera roll"
+         - opens camera roll for selection
+      - "hearted products"
+         - routes to (view 12.6)
+      - "popular products"
+         - routes to (view 12.6)
    - after a photo is selected:
       - resize photo to 640px wide
       - route to (view 12.2)
 - A user can use their camera to take subsequent photos (for framed uploads)
    - The camera has a mini-map of frame with current frame highlighted (view 12.1.1)
+   - ~~The camera has a guide overlay that matches frame (view 12.1.1)~~
 - A user can turn on Photoshoot Mode
    - toggling the photoshoot toggle button within the camera capture button turns on and off Photoshoot mode
       - with photoshoot mode on, shutter button changes to represent photoshoot mode (view 12.1.2)